babiscodelab/ch-homegate/README.md

 ```

-More examples can be found on `./examples/api_usage.py`.
+More examples can be found on [API usage examples](./examples/api_usage.py).

+## Location

+The location should be a valid location used in homegate.ch search.
+The suggested and most straight forward way to look for location is to provide the zip codes.

+## Further Improvements

+Make the location searching more robust.

+Challenges:
+- Many languages involved, eg Canton vs Kanton.
+- A location may have several meanings, eg Zug is a city and a Canton.